 Rick Norwood is the publisher of Comics Revue and Modesty Blaise Quarterly, as well as a pair of trade paperback reprints.

-Titan Books is currenty publishing a series of books reprinting the complete run of the comic strip in chronological order.
+Between 2004 and 2017, Titan Books published a series of 30 books reprinting the complete run of the comic strip in chronological order.

-An influence on the concordance was Clark A. Brady's The Burrough's Cyclopædia: Characters, Places, Fauna, Flora, Technologies, Languages, Ideas and Terminologies Found in the Works of Edgar Rice Burroughs, a fascinating book published in 1996 by McFarland & Company.
+An influence on the concordance was Clark A. Brady's The Burrough's Cyclopædia: Characters, Places, Fauna, Flora, Technologies, Languages, Ideas and Terminologies Found in the Works of Edgar Rice Burroughs, a fascinating book published in 1996 by McFarland & Company, Inc., Publishers.

 The Internet Movie Database has entries for the original 1966 film, the 1982 TV movie and 2002's My Name Is Modesty.